-- Sponge Bob Square Pants: Patrick once actually forgot how to eat.
-When he asks Spongebob for help regarding his parents visiting, Spongebob assumes he forgot how to eat again and is about to go get a funnel.
-When Patrick says that it's something worse, Spongebob laments, "Darn, I liked the funnel."
+- SpongeBob SquarePants: Patrick once actually forgot how to eat.
+When he asks SpongeBob for help regarding his parents visiting, SpongeBob assumes he forgot how to eat again and is about to go get a funnel.
+When Patrick says that it's something worse, SpongeBob laments, "Darn, I liked the funnel."

-- In the Metalocalypse Episode "Tributeklok", the guys forget to eat because they don't have the Klokateers around to ring bells for them.
+- In the Metalocalypse episode "Tributeklok", the guys forget to eat because they don't have the Klokateers around to ring bells for them.

 - Professor Isaac Sumdac in Transformers Animated tends to lose track of time whenever he holes himself up in his lab.

 - In the My Little Pony: Friendship Is Magic episode "The Ticket Master", Twilight is continually hungry because her friends' persistent attempts to win her favor (and the Gala ticket) gets in the way of finding something to eat.
-She deliberately turns down Applejack's sumptious buffet simply because it would be seen as favoring her over the others.
+She deliberately turns down Applejack's sumptuous buffet simply because it would be seen as favoring her over the others.

 - In some places, mostly South Korea and China, there's been an epidemic of gamers dropping dead at their computers from heart failure induced by malnutrition and overuse of energy drinks.
-Because of this, there has been legislation proposed to limit the amount of time Internet cafés are accessible, and to force online game hosting services to restrict the amount of time players can connect.
+Because of this, there has been legislation proposed to limit the amount of time internet cafés are accessible, and to force online game hosting services to restrict the amount of time players can connect.

-- Allegedly historical anecdote: Isaac Newton's servant came into his rooms to find him engrossed in an experiment, the lunch tray covered on the table.
+- Allegedly-historical anecdote: Isaac Newton's servant came into his rooms to find him engrossed in an experiment, the lunch tray covered on the table.